make-it-mint/mint-lab/README.md

 You are welcome to create your own Experiments!
 A guide will be created in the future.

-For development purposes `run_mint_lab.sh` creates a virtual environment.
+For development purposes `run_mint_lab_linux.sh` creates a virtual environment.
 The current version is tailored for Linux systems.
-Except for the `run_mint_lab.sh` file in `main` branch, which is Raspbian specific.

 You can also run the `main.py` file directly using Python.